Hear from Salesforce leaders on how to create and deploy Agentforce agents.

 Set DNS Names through Your Helm Chart for Flex Gateway

 Use the extraAnnotations parameter with helm upgrade to set the domain names.
-This parameter is described in the Helm chart for Flex Gateway (flex-gateway).
+This parameter is described in the Helm chart for Flex Gateway (flex-gateway)Leaving the Site.

 1. Create a YAML configuration file to specify an ExternalDNS key and a comma-separated set of domain values.